Blendify/blender-manual/trunk/blender_docs/manual/getting_started/about/introduction.rst

 it is possible to familiarize yourself with Blender after a few hours of practice.

 This manual is a good start, though it serves more as a reference.
-There are also many online video tutorials from specialized websites, and several books and training DVDs available in the `Blender Store <https://store.blender.org/>`__ and on the `Blender Cloud <https://cloud.blender.org/>`__.
+There are also many online video tutorials from specialized websites.

 Despite everything Blender can do, it remains a tool.
 Great artists do not create masterpieces by pressing buttons or manipulating brushes, but by learning and practicing subjects